nsc-norway/pipeline/SETUP.md

 ### FastQC

 Download the FastQC zip file and unpack it somewhere.
+Make the fastqc binary file executable and readable by all.

 FastQC depends on java.
 Install a java command to run it:
 ```